 40 Million Americans Suffer from long-term sleep disorders

 20 million more experience occasional problems with sleep.
-Sleep is a critical component to a healthy productive life.
-Not getting enough sleep can limit your performance on the job and it can affect your social life.
-A sleep disorder can be temporary, intermittent, or lifelong and is often accompanied by daytime sleepiness and nightly sleep disruption.
+Getting enough rest is a critical component to a healthy productive life.
+Not getting enough rest can limit your performance on the job and it can affect your social life.
+A sleep disorder can be temporary, intermittent, or lifelong and is often accompanied by daytime sleepiness and nightly disruptions.
 Many sleep disorders interfere with a person’s mental and emotional health and can cause high blood pressure, heart disease and stroke.
-Sleep disorders put people in increased risk of automobile and industrial accidents and may decrease mental ability, productivity and quality of life.
+These disorders put people in increased risk of automobile and industrial accidents and may decrease mental ability, productivity and quality of life.

 Sleep disorder symptoms